jeremybarbet/react-native-modalize/docs/EXAMPLES.md

 This is why most of the major navigator implemented their owns ways to handle the modal/overlay behaviors.
 Both `react-native-navigation` and `react-navigation` examples are made using a bottom tabbar because it's a very common design pattern.
 But you can also find an example without any navigation under the `react-native-expo` folder.

 ?> All the modals, layout, text and buttons are shared between the different examples to make it easier to maintain.
 You can find the code in `examples/shared` folder.

-Even though, each examples are using the shared folder using a file npm path `"shared": "file:../shared",`.
+!> For the moment, each examples are using the shared folder using a npm path `"shared": "file:../shared",`.
 There isn't any live-reload solution yet to change the shared folder and modifify instantly the examples folders.
+So you will have to remove the `node_modules` from the example folder after you finished to change the `shared` folder.

 ## React Native Navigation